Pax Americana: Interwar period

-Modern period
+Postwar period

+The modern Pax Americana era is cited by supporters and critics of U.S. foreign policy since the beginning of World War II.
+In 1941, before the entrance of the United States into the War, US Ambassador to Canada, James H. R. Cromwell, published a book, titled Pax Americana.
+As the title implies, the book envisages the postwar world order with the interventionist US policy.
+Another wartime book confirms that the postwar era "might well be known as Pax Americana."
+Both the world and the United States need American peace and the United States must insist upon it and accept nothing less.
+Explicit criticisms of the idea of Pax Americana appear in the United States synchronously.

-The modern Pax Americana era is cited by both supporters and critics of U.S. foreign policy after World War II.
-However, from 1946 to 1992 Pax Americana is considered a partial international order, as it applied only to capitalist bloc countries, being preferable for some authors to speak about a Pax Americana et Sovietica.
+From 1945 to 1991, Pax Americana was a partial international order, as it applied only to the Western world, being preferable for some authors to speak about a Pax Americana et Sovietica.
 Many commentators and critics focus on American policies from 1992 to the present, and as such, it carries different connotations depending on the context.
-For example, it appears three times in the 90-page document, Rebuilding America's Defenses, by the Project for the New American Century, but is also used by critics to characterize American dominance and hyperpower as imperialist in function and basis.
+For example, it appears three times in the 90-page document, Rebuilding America's Defenses, by the Project for the New American Century, but is also used by critics to characterize American dominance and hyperpower status as imperialist in function and basis.
 From about the mid-1940s until 1991, U.S. foreign policy was dominated by the Cold War, and characterized by its significant international military presence and greater diplomatic involvement.
-Seeking an alternative to the isolationist policies pursued after World War I, the United States defined a new policy called containment to oppose the spread of communism.
+Seeking an alternative to the isolationist policies pursued after World War I, the United States defined a new policy called containment to oppose the spread of Soviet communism.

 The modern Pax Americana may be seen as similar to the period of peace in Rome, Pax Romana.
 In both situations, the period of peace was 'relative peace'.
 During both Pax Romana and Pax Americana wars continued to occur, but it was still a prosperous time for both Western and Roman civilizations.
 It is important to note that during these periods, and most other times of relative tranquility, the peace that is referred to does not mean complete peace.
-Rather, it simply means that the civilization prospered in their military, agriculture, trade, and manufacturing.
+Rather, it simply means the civilization prospered in their military, agriculture, trade, and manufacturing.